-It forms part of the EU’s wider Sustainable Finance Framework which is backed by a broad set of new and enhanced regulations that will apply across the 27-nation bloc.
-The SFDR goes hand in hand with the Sustainable Finance Action Plan which aims to promote sustainable investment across the EU, and a new EU Taxonomy to create a level playing field across the whole EU.
+The regulation forms part of the EU’s wider Sustainable Finance Framework which is backed by a broad set of new and enhanced regulations that apply across the 27-nation bloc.
+The SFDR goes hand in hand with the EU’s Sustainable Finance Action Plan which aims to promote sustainable investment across the EU, and a new EU Taxonomy to create a level playing field across the whole EU.

-All the new measures are in response the landmark signing of the Paris Agreement in December 2015, and the United Nations 2030 Agenda for Sustainable Development earlier in 2015, which created the Sustainable Development Goals.
+All the new measures are a response to the landmark signing of the Paris Agreement in December 2015, and the United Nations 2030 Agenda for Sustainable Development adopted earlier in 2015, which created the Sustainable Development Goals.
 The SFDR and other regulations are also aligned with the European Green Deal, which aims to see the EU carbon neutral by 2050.

-The most visible and impactful element in the new SFDR regulation is the classification of funds and mandates in three categories, as laid out by Articles 6, 8 and 9 of the SFDR.
+Level I of the SFDR was introduced in March 2021.
+Its most visible and impactful element was the classification of funds and mandates in three categories, as laid down in Articles 6, 8 and 9 of the SFDR.

-Adverse impact statements will be introduced from June 2021.
-These require an asset manager to describe its due diligence policy on how it will take the principal adverse impacts which investee companies have on sustainability factors into account when making investment decisions.
+Identifying the impacts that fund managers and the companies in which they invest have on wider society was introduced under Level I in June 2021 and tightened under Level II from January 2023.
+These rules require an asset manager to describe its due diligence policy on how it will take the principal adverse impacts which investee companies have on sustainability factors into account when making investment decisions.

-This will be policed using a system of 64 adverse impact indicators, of which 18 will be mandatory to report, and 46 will be voluntary.
+This are monitored using a system of 64 Principle Adverse Impact Indicators (PAIs), of which 18 are mandatory to report, and 46 are voluntary.
 The compulsory factors range from carbon emissions, fossil fuel exposure and waste levels (E) to gender diversity and due diligence over human rights (S) and a company’s record on exposure to corruption, bribery or other scandals (G).